How Do I Know My Thought Leadership Skills Are Improving?

 What do we mean by ownership?
 Well, for instance, you’ll expect and increasingly demand that your name appears alongside your boss’ at publication.

 What do we mean by accountability?
 You’re confident that you’re the best person to defend the ideas before journalists, present them to clients, and answer the toughest questions.
-You have the deepest knowledge of the strengths, the flaws, and the thoughtful responses to legitmate questions.
+You have the deepest knowledge of the strengths, the flaws, and the thoughtful responses to legitimate questions.

 You know you’re making progress when: You instinctively put yourself forward as the owner and spokesperson for your work.
 You do this not out of ego, but to defend the truth of the work.
 As you develop higher-level thought leadership skills, you know when it’s time to claim ownership and accountability.
 This comes with confidence in your own capabilities.